 About me, Leah!

 My vocation is teaching.
 I’m a trained teacher with 15 years’ experience and, for the last five years, I’ve also worked as a freelance journalist and photojournalist covering stories on Madrid and Spain.
 My work has appeared on BBC World Service, BBC Arabic and Al Jazeera and in The Guardian, The Daily Beast, El País, El Salto Diario, Zeit and others.
-I also teach photojournalism at New York University in Madrid.
+I also taught photojournalism at New York University in Madrid for one year.

-I have no formal training in photography or journalism, like many excellent storytellers and successful journalists.
+Despite all of this, I have no formal training in photography or journalism.
+Like many excellent storytellers and successful journalists, I’m self-taught.
 I acquired all of my skills through telling stories for Madrid No Frills, and perhaps it’s because I’ve never been formally educated in this field that I’m able to do things a bit differently.

 Now, I’d like to share with you everything I know and give you the opportunity to enter the world of photojournalism!